Miles Harrison

 He was named the 2007 Guinness Rugby Union Journalist of the Season.
-In 1997, he commentated on Sky's BAFTA-winning rugby union broadcast and also contributed to ITV's BAFTA-nominated coverage in 2007 and 2017.
+In 1997, he commentated on Sky's BAFTA-winning rugby union broadcast and has also contributed over the years to ITV's numerous BAFTA nominations for its rugby union coverage.

 Harrison provided commentary for HB Studios’s Rugby World Cup 2011 video game and its successors.
 He previously voiced other rugby video games.

 In print, Harrison has written two books published by Aurum Press: Best Seat in the House, about the 1997 British Lions tour to South Africa, and Grand Slam, a history of the Five Nations Championship.
 He also ghostwrote the autobiography of Welsh rugby player J. P. R. Williams, titled Given the Breaks.